Is It Better to Rent or Buy a Home?

 If you are handy or have the means to set up an emergency repair fund, you might be ready to take on the leaky faucet, roof repairs or sewer line breaks.

-If you’re not into fixing things up, you may be interested in buying a less needy condominium or townhouse, but renting could still be the best option.
+If you’re not into fixing things up, you may be interested in buying a property that doesn’t need as much attention, like a condominium or townhouse, but renting could still be your best option.

 Could you use a tax break?